ProgrammeChef/tablet-analyzer/README.md

 # Tablets Analyser – Computer Vision system for tablet analysis

 ⚠️ **WARNING!
-This repository contains only a preview of the project for reasons of confidentiality of the source code.**
+This repository contains just a preview of the actual project, for reasons of confidentiality of the source code.**

 <p align="center">
   <img src="https://github.com/bobcorn/tablets-analyser/blob/master/demo/thumb.gif">